Mande languages: History

+Various opinions exist as to the age of the Mande languages.

 Valentin Vydrin concluded that "the Mande homeland at the second half of the 4th millennium BC was located in Southern Sahara, somewhere to the North of 16° or even 18° of Northern latitude and between 3° and 12° of Western longitude.".
 That is now Mauritania and southern Western Sahara.